clevkelz/Pewlett-Hackard-Analysis/README.md

 ATTACH THE FILES SOMEWHERE

 - There are 72,458 employees who are eligible for the mentorship program.
+There are 240,124 current employees.
+This, about 30% of employees are eligible for this program.
 - Most of the employees who are eligible for the program started in their current position in the 1990s.

 | Decade | Number of Employees|